appbaseio/Docs/content/docs/pipelines/how-to/index.md

 ## Relevant Search Stages

 Making a proper search pipeline can be a hard task.
 This guide explains how to use all the pre-built plugins provided by ReactiveSearch in order to make a **relevant** search pipeline.
 [Read More](relevant-search-stages)

+## Error Handling in Pipelines

+Handling errors gracefully is a skill that a lot of developers crave.
+ReactiveSearch Pipelines makes it easy to handle pipeline errors and return distinct responses for better understanding.
+[Read More](error-handling-in-pipeline)